SharePoint/sp-dev-docs/docs/schema/gallery-element.md

 </tr>
 <tr class="even">
 <td align="left"><p>**ElementDimensions**</p></td>
 <td align="left"><p>Required.
 An enumeration value that specifies the dimensions of rectangular child elements.
-Dimensions are in pixels and are in the format &quot;width by height&quot;.</p>
+Dimensions are in pixels and are in the format "width by height".</p>
 <ul>
 <li><p>**Size16by16**</p></li>
 <li><p>**Size32by32**</p></li>